10 stores that sell British products in Toronto

 The Yonge & Bloor bulk shop goes beyond spices and nuts.
 They also carry a collection of British groceries and confections.

-The speciality food and gift store near Bayview & Leaside has a variety of imported British products on offer.
+The specialty food and gift store near Bayview & Leaside has a variety of imported British products on offer.
 Tea, biscuits, candies and jams are among the groceries available both online and in store.

+This Baby Point flower shop on Jane Street also stocks a pretty hefty selection of British goods including teas, crisps, biscuits, sweets, gravy, candies and more.

-Make your way to Mississauga to find this shop filled with 'the best of Ireland and Britain'.
-Stock up on Digestives, Cadbury Fingers and fidget spinners with your favourite football team's logo.
+In Mississauga, near Dundas East and Stanfield Road, is this shop filled with "the best of Ireland and Britain."
+Stock up on Digestives, Cadbury Fingers and other yummy British treats.

-James C Lee at London Calling.
+This bake shop in Mississauga near North Service Road and Asta Drive serves donuts, shortbread, savoury hand pies and a selection of British grocery products.

+.
 With files from Erinn Beth Langlille.

 Join the conversation Load comments